 Analytics Data Directory and Analytics Configuration Direction.
 For a multi-node Spark deployment, Autonomous Identity requires a shared filesystem accessible from Spark Master, Spark Worker(s), and Analytics hosts.
 The shared filesystem should be mounted at same mount directory on all of the above hosts.
 If the mount directory for shared filesystem is different than /data, update the following properties in the vars.yaml file to point to the correct location:

-- Dark Theme Mode.
+• Dark Theme Mode.
 Optional.
 By default, the Autonomous Identity UI displays its pages with a light background.
-You can set a dark theme mode by setting the enable_dark_theme property to true. - Database Type.
-By default, Apache Cassandra is set as the default database for Autonomous Identity.
-For MongoDB, set the db_driver_type: to mongo.
+You can set a dark theme mode by setting the enable_dark_theme property to true.